We have the greatest pre-nuptial agreement in the world. It’s called love. ~Gene Perret

 46. He fills my love tank.
 Whether he sits and talks to me as I work or watches a sappy chick flick with me, he knows I just want him beside me.

 47. He cherishes my imperfections.
-As I cover my stretch marks, he embraces the fact that his children acme from them.
+As I cover my stretch marks, he embraces the fact that his children came from them.
 I must learn to see them as an honor.

 48. He is passionate about me… I and about him.
 Nothing makes me love him more than the way he loves me.